pallavchaturvedi-nagarro/QA_NYTIMES/README.md

 Navigate to the project directory and execute below code:
 mvn clean test

+# Running Tests on different browser
+\src\main\resources\config\AmsConfig.properties

+Change the browser type to below in the above mentioned config file for running on different browser:
+Chrome
+Edge
+Firefox

 # Test Cases Overview
 Below mentioned **5 Test cases** were covered under **3 Test classes**: